OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 - Pen pressure range

-Digitizer dimensions (for both pen and touch digitizer) will be determined as a later part of the guide, and is not always correct.
+Digitizer dimensions (for both pen and touch digitizer) will be determined as a later part of the guide, and are not always correct.

 Note that wheels (rings) are not yet supported, and should not be directly defined (even as a button).
 See [OpenTabletDriver#1367] for more information